 Who Can Benefit from Breast Reconstruction?

 Typically, Dr. Chhatre performs breast reconstruction following a breast cancer diagnosis.
 In many cases, he can collaborate with your treatment team, offering breast reconstruction at the same time as your mastectomy.
+This technique is also known as immediate breast reconstruction.
 However, he can perform this surgery at any time, even years after you lose your breast.

 Breast cancer is the most common reason for reconstruction surgery.
 However, you might also choose this procedure after an accident or illness that has changed the shape of your breasts.
 Dr. Chhatre can also perform reconstruction after a preventive mastectomy.
 He can reconstruct one breast or both simultaneously.

 You should be in good overall health before undergoing breast reconstruction surgery.
 If you lost your breast to cancer, you must be cancer-free prior to the procedure.
 Again, Dr. Chhatre will coordinate with your oncology team to make sure that reconstruction is the best treatment plan for you.
 In addition, you should not suffer from any autoimmune diseases or blood disorders that could compromise healing.

 High blood pressure and diabetes can increase your chance of complications.
 Smoking may also impair healing, so you should be willing to quit smoking for at least several weeks before and after your surgery to qualify for treatment.

 Breast reconstruction surgery can involve a great deal of emotion.
 Dr. Chhatre takes the time to listen to your questions and concerns, and makes sure that you are fully informed prior to making your decision.